Chocolate Fudge Cake Recipe: A Delicious Dessert Cake to Celebrate A Birthday or A Special Occasion

 Bake And Rate

-I use Cadburys drinking chocolate as I find it gives the cake a lovely moist texture; the flavor is rich but not too heavy.
+I use Cadburys drinking chocolate as I find it gives the cake a lovely moist, smooth texture; the flavor is rich but not sickly or too heavy.
+Making this cake perfect for all taste buds including little ones.

 Ingredients for Cake Mix